Diabolocom's Microsoft Teams Integration for more Advanced Calling

-Improve your business telephony’s flexibility and reachability via Microsoft Teams CTI with Diabolocom’s cloud-based contact center.
+Improve your business telephony’s flexibility and reachability via Microsoft Teams integration with Diabolocom’s cloud-based contact center.

 Maximum flexibility with Microsoft Teams integration

 Microsoft Teams Integration provides flexible cloud calling options.
 All calling capabilities are integrated within Microsoft Teams so your agents can use a single platform to manage their calls.

 Microsoft Teams integration as a cloud telephone system